What is the curriculum?

 How do I map a portfolio item to the curriculum as evidence?

-A portfolio item can be mapped as evidence to as many foundation professional capabilities (FPCs) as required.
+A portfolio item can be mapped as evidence to a maximum of 5 foundation professional capabilities (FPCs) - further information.

 The process for evidence mapping to the curriculum is:

 2. Find the portfolio item (that is, the form) that you want to map

 3. To the right of the form, underneath the date it was submitted, select "map to curriculum"

 4. The curriculum will pop up, showing the four sections:

 5. Select the section under which you want to map the portfolio item